rsdoiel/antenna/planet.md

 date: 2025-06-24, from: RTÉ News

-Independent senator Frances Black has said she now feels it is unlikely she will be running as a candidate in the Presidential election.
+Independent senator Frances Black has said she feels it is unlikely she will be running as a candidate in the Presidential election.

 <br>